Making Change Possible By Understanding That Domestic Violence Is Not A Private Matter.

 Home Free Community Program

 The Home Free Community Program is an immediate source of safety and support for battered women and their children.
-Working out of a storefront office in Plymouth, the Community Program serves residents of Northwest Hennepin County, providing direct legal advocacy services to over 1,200 victims of domestic violence each year.
-The Intervention Project operates in Plymouth, New Hope, and Golden Valley.
-Home Free also provides basic services to victims in other municipalities, including Corcoran, Champlin, Rogers, Dayton, Osseo, Greenfield, Hanover, Hassan, Independence, Loretto, Maple Plain, Medicine Lake, and Medina.
+Working out of a storefront office in Plymouth, the Community Program serves residents of Northwest Hennepin County, providing direct legal advocacy services to over 600 victims of domestic violence each year.
+The Intervention Project operates in Plymouth, and New Hope.
+Home Free also provides services to victims in other municipalities, including Corcoran, Champlin, Rogers, Dayton, Osseo, Greenfield, Hanover, Hassan, Independence, Loretto, Maple Plain, Medicine Lake, and Medina.
 All services are free of charge.

 The Community Program's Domestic Assault Intervention Project provides a community-wide response to domestic violence through coordination of law enforcement, criminal justice and social service systems.
 Services include 24-hour phone response - providing immediate safety and support to victims following an assault, monitoring of police responses, tracking of cases through the court system, systems advocacy, and training of law enforcement, prosecutors and court personnel.
 Advocates provide battered women with individual advocacy and support, information and referral, access to civil and criminal remedies through the court system, transportation, and education and support groups with free childcare available.